Leafs and debris in your gutters

 Consider installing gutters before the roof timbers rot and fail.
 If they have rotted the repairs will be extensive and expensive!

 Cut back trees and branches that deposit leaves and dead wood on the roof.
 Remove any debris from your roof.
-If one considers the job a bit tiresome, they could even go to the extent of hiring some good roofers from Glasgow, but eventually getting the job done should be the priority.
-They prevent the free flow of rainwater off the roof!
-Roof tiles and roof sheeting are not 100% waterproof.
-They are designed to be water-shedding systems rather than waterproofing systems.
+If you can’t do it yourself, hire a good roofing contractor to get the job done.
+This should be a priority.
+Debris prevent the free flow of rainwater off the roof!
+Roof tiling and roof sheeting are not 100% waterproof.
+These roofs are water-shedding systems rather than waterproofing systems.

 Check your tiled roof while you’re up cleaning your gutters!
 Check for broken or cracked roof tiles, dislodged tiles and cracked mortar on the ridges and hips.

 Foot traffic easily damages the tiles on your roof.
 If you walk on your tiled roof you will probably cause some damage.
 Also, consider the safety aspect!
 A fall from your roof can result in serious injuries and even death.
-Rather have a roofing specialist perform any repairs that are required.
+Roofing specialists should repair any defective or broken tiling

 Climatic conditions and pollution reduce the life of metal roofs, particularly those close to industrial areas.
 Leaves and other debris retain the moisture which, in time, cause the protective zinc coating on roof sheeting to corrode.

-Once corrosion of the zinc coating occurs special precautions have to be taken to prevent further corrosion.
-This can be coated with cold galvanising or special roof paint.
+Special coatings prevent further corrosion of the roof sheeting.
+Corroded areas are normally sealed with cold galvanising or special roof paint.
 Don’t try it yourself, rather leave it the preparation and coating for the specialists!

 Maintain your roof and gutters